 - Update your resume – Dust off the old resume and revamp it for your new job hunt.
 Use your strengths to impress.

-- Network with friends, family, and past co-workers – A great way to find out about a job opening, is through word of mouth!
-Let people you know, you are looking for a new job.
+- Network with friends, family, and past co-workers – A great way to find out about a job opening is through word of mouth!
+Let people know you are looking for a new job.

-- Manage your savings – If you have savings add it to your budget and use it for essential things like rent or mortgage.
+- Manage your savings – If you have savings, add them to your budget and use it for essential things like rent or mortgage.

-- Apply for Expedited SNAP – Expedited SNAP benefits are provided to families in emergency situations.
+- Apply for Expedited SNAP – Expedited SNAP benefits are provided to families in emergencies.
 You may be able eligible for the second month you are out of work.
 This is because they count your income for the previous month.